Top Benchtop Electric Power Tools and Equipment for the Home Shop

 Shop Vacuum — for More Than Just Cleanup

 In a small shop filled with benchtop tools, a shop vacuum is an absolute necessity.
 Yes, of course, you can use it to clean up floors and benchtops, but more importantly, having a vac connected keeps chips and fine dust liberally churned out by benchtop machines at bay.
 Collection of sawdust not only saves your lungs, but it also actually reduces the dulling of blades, bits and abrasives.

 When choosing a shop vacuum, buy the one with the largest capacity drum you can live with, especially if you’ll use it with a thickness planer.
 Large chips quickly fill up a vacuum’s drum, and the bigger the drum, the less often you’ll need to empty it.
 Models with 2"-diameter flexible hoses are least likely to clog and are the easiest to connect to the majority of benchtop tools.
 Use an adapter fitting to mate hoses to ports of a different size.

 Setting up Benchtop Tools

 One thing that makes benchtop tools a great choice for small shop woodworkers is how compact, light and portable they are.
 You can use them when you need them, then store them out of the way when you’re done.
 Smaller benchtops fit on a shelf, under a bench or in a cabinet when not in use, then clamp atop a workbench, tool stand or utility table for operation.
 The B&D Workmate® is a particularly handy tool stand.
 Its built-in clamps hold small machines steady, and when you’re done working, the Workmate folds flat.
 If you have the space to mount several machines on a single worktable, make sure they won’t interfere with each other during use.
-To make heavy tool bases or large stationary machines easier to move, fit them with locking casters or mount them on mobile bases.
+To make heavy tool bases or large stationary machines easier to move, fit them with locking casters or mount them on visible-xs-inline bases.